ddc-java-14/giggle/docs/index.md

 ## Intended users

-* Someone who really could use a laugh.
+* Someone who really could use a laugh!

     > As a person who likes giggle a lot, I want a joke app, so that I can get a laugh anytime I need it.